-7 galaxies to observe in the night sky
+7 of the best, most beautiful galaxies to observe in the night sky

 Have you ever wanted to observe a galaxy through your telescope but don't know where to start?
 Our guide to 7 beautiful nearby galaxies will show you how.